-Treats high blood pressure (hypertension).
-This medicine is a combination of an ACE inhibitor and a thiazide diuretic (water pill).
+Treats high blood pressure.
+A lower blood pressure can reduce the risk of stroke and heart attack.
+This medicine is a combination of an angiotensin converting enzyme (ACE) inhibitor and a thiazide diuretic (water pill).

 There may be other brand names for this medicine.